From the Director

 Video in German

 The BioVAT-HF-DZHK20 study is investigating the use of heart muscle tissue from stem cells in patients with severe heart failure.
 The incorporation of laboratory-grown heart muscle tissue is intended to improve the pumping function of diseased hearts in the long term.
-The multicenter clinical trial will start with the recruitment of patients with severe cardiac insufficiency in Göttingen.
+The multicenter clinical trial is treating patients with severe cardiac insufficiency in Göttingen (UMG) and Lübeck (UKSH).
+The completion of the dose-finding part of BioVAT-HF is indicating that EHM are well tolerated at all tested doses.